Jaguar: Description

-The jaguar is a compact and well-muscled animal.
+The jaguar is a compact and muscular animal.
 It is the largest cat native to the Americas and the third largest in the world, exceeded in size only by the tiger and the lion.
 It stands 57 to 81 cm tall at the shoulders.

 Its size and weight vary considerably depending on sex and region: weights in most regions are normally in the range of 56–96 kg.
 Exceptionally big males have been recorded to weigh as much as 158 kg.

 The smallest females from Middle America weigh about 36 kg.
 It is sexually dimorphic, with females typically being 10–20% smaller than males.
 The length from the nose to the base of the tail varies from 1.12 to 1.85 m.
 The tail is 45 to 75 cm long and the shortest of any big cat.

 Its muscular legs are shorter than the legs of other Panthera species with similar body weight.

-Size is tending to increase from north to south.
+Size tends to increase from north to south.
 Jaguars in the Chamela-Cuixmala Biosphere Reserve on the Pacific coast of central Mexico weighed around 50 kg.

 Jaguars in Venezuela and Brazil are much larger, with average weights of about 95 kg in males and of about 56–78 kg in females.

 The jaguar's coat ranges from pale yellow to tan or reddish-yellow, with a whitish underside and covered in black spots.
 The spots and their shapes vary: on the sides, they become rosettes which may include one or several dots.
 The spots on the head and neck are generally solid, as are those on the tail where they may merge to form bands near the end and create a black tip.
 They are elongated on the middle of the back, often connecting to create a median stripe, and blotchy on the belly.
 These patterns serve as camouflage in areas with dense vegetation and patchy shadows.

 Jaguars living in forests are often darker and considerably smaller than those living in open areas, possibly due to the smaller numbers of large, herbivorous prey in forest areas.

 The jaguar closely resembles the leopard but is generally more robust, with stockier limbs and a more square head.
 The rosettes on a jaguar's coat are larger, darker, fewer in number and have thicker lines, with a small spot in the middle.

 It has powerful jaws with the third-highest bite force of all felids, after the tiger and the lion.

 It has an average bite force at the canine tip of 887.0 Newton and a bite force quotient at the canine tip of 118.6.

 A 100 kg jaguar can bite with a force of 4.939 kN with the canine teeth and 6.922 kN at the carnassial notch.